Caption: Photo: Mount Qixing View Over Taipei

-Taiwan is located in the South China and is the Republic of China which has a population of over 23.2 million since early 2011.The capital of city of Taiwan is known as Taipei and has a population of over 2,704,810 since 2015.Its other major cities include:
+Taiwan is located in South China and is part of the Republic of China which has a population of over 23.2 million since early 2011.The capital of city of Taiwan is known as Taipei and has a population of over 2,704,810 since 2015.Its other major cities include:

 - New Taipei City which has a population of over 3,903,700.